Host Frequently Asked Questions

 For many years, the Big Latch On was held in the first week of August to coincide with International World Breastfeeding Week (WBW).
 WBW commemorates the Innocenti Declaration made by WHO and UNICEF policy August 1990 to protect, promote and support breastfeeding.
 You can read more about WBW at http://worldbreastfeedingweek.org/.
 However, because WBW falls in the winter time/cold and flu season in Aotearoa, it is not the best time to encourage people to get out in public with their children.
 After several years of COVID-19 lockdowns and disruptions, we decided that 2023 will be the first time we move the Big Latch On to the warmer month of April.

 All hosts must report how many people attended their events.
-Please login to My Account and click the ‘submit event count’ button.
-Please count everyone who turned up, including children, infants and supporters.
+Please login to My Account and click the ‘submit event count’ button in the Big Latch On tab.
+Please count everyone who turned up, including parents, children, infants and supporters.

 No, but you can seek donations from local businesses and benefactors to cover your costs.